Syracuse University

 Alice is considering buying a new car and is evaluating three options: two gasoline cars and an electric vehicle (EV).
 Basic information about the cars is given in the table below, where kWh is kilowatt hours of electricity:

 Alice plans to use the car for 7 years (years 1-7) and drive it about 10,000 miles per year.
 She expects maintenance to cost 2% of the car’s purchase price each year (1-7) for the gas cars but expects it will be only only 1% each year for the EV.
-In year 8 she expects to sell the car for 20% of its original purchase price.
+At the end of year 7 she expects to sell the car for 20% of its original purchase price.

 In terms of fuel costs, she knows future electricity prices will be constant but is concerned about future gas prices.
 She'd like to know total present value cost of owning (TCO) the car under three fuel price scenarios, L, M and H using an interest rate of 5%.
 Note that the price of gas differs in the scenarios but the price of electricity is constant.